 Step 1 - Initial Evaluation Meeting: After a speech referral has been handed in to the speech & language specialist, the therapist has (20) calendar days to schedule an initial evaluation planning meeting with you and your child’s teacher.
 At this meeting there will be a discussion regarding an evaluation for your child for speech therapy within the school.
 Once it is determined that assessments are necessary, an initial evaluation plan is developed and the parent/guardian gives written permission.
 The district then has ninety (90) days to complete the necessary evaluations.

 - Step 2 - Evaluation: If evaluation is warranted and parental consent is issued, the child's hearing and vision will first be screened by the school nurse.
-The Goldman Fristoe Test of Articulation – 2 (GFTA-2) is the tool used to assess your child’s speech.
-The GFTA-2 is used to assess articulation of the consonant sounds in the initial, medial, and final position in words, as well as within connected speech.
+The speech language specialist will then select and administer an appropriate assessment.
 An oral motor examination will also be conducted in order to assess the child's speech structure to identify any structural, oral-motor, or sensory deviations that might explain the presenting speech disorder.

 - Step 3 - Eligibility Conference: Within the ninety (90) days, an Eligibility Conference is scheduled which includes the parent/guardian, teacher, and speech & language specialist.
 During this meeting, the evaluations are interpreted and it is determined whether your child is eligible for speech services.
 If it is determined that your child is eligible for speech services, an Individualized Education Program (IEP) will be established.